imoran/Twitter/README.md

 # Project 4 - "Twitter"

-"Twitter" is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+"Twitter" is a basic twitter app that allows users to read and compose tweets.
+Uses the [Twitter API](https://apps.twitter.com/).

 Time spent: 23 hours spent in total